nortxort/sample-rip/README.md

 ## Sample-rip

-Sample-rip is a small python program to download free samples from  [musicradar](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download) with.
+Sample-rip is a small python program to download sample packs from  [musicradar](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download) with.
 Since all these samples are all royalty-free, you may use them as you like in your favorite DAW.
+The sample packs are downloaded as zip files, and will need to be unzipped once downloaded.

+**NOTE:** It will take a lot of time to download all sample packs since they are about 75GB in total.
+(14/12/2024)

+I have provided a [urls](https://github.com/nortxort/sample-rip/blob/master/urls.txt) file containing links to all the zip files.

 ## Setup

-sample-rip was tested on windows 7/10 using python 3.8
+sample-rip was tested on windows 10 using python 3.12

 Before running the program, create a folder on your hard drive, e.g `musicradar`.
 This folder will contain all the sample packs downloaded.

-**WARNING:** Please make sure you have enough space on your hard drive to contain **50+ GB** of sample packs.
+**WARNING:** Please make sure you have enough space on your hard drive to contain **75+ GB** of sample packs.
 Failing to do so could lead to unwanted situations/errors.

-You may want to experiment with the configuration settings found in [main.py](https://github.com/nortxort/sample-rip/blob/master/main.py#L36) to speed up the overall process.
+You may want to experiment with the configuration settings found in [main.py](https://github.com/nortxort/sample-rip/blob/master/main.py#L38) to speed up the overall process.
 I sudgest using the default settings first.

+As default, only 5 sample packs will be processed.
+To processed all sample packs set **MAX\_SAMPLE\_PACKS** to 0.

 ### Requirements